laurencebrwn/mice-exploration-tool/README.md

 # Repo Details
 This repository is the work of the Group 34 TSE team creating a data visulaulition tool for DICOM ismages to supoprt the work of the IMPC.

-# Experimental web app link:
+# Experimental web app link (works best in Chrome):
 Link: https://18685030.github.io/DicomTestImages/

 # Acknowledgements